-Garden Reach shares rise 32% in five sessions: Price targets, technicals, outlook and more
+Multibagger defence stock gains 32% in five sessions, here's what analysts say

 Shares of Garden Reach Shipbuilders & Engineers Ltd (GRSE) have risen 32% in the last five sessions, clocking maximum gains for the defence stock in a period up to a year.
 The multibagger defence stock climbed 27.59% in a month and reported a rally of 9.28% in three months.

-The stock climbed over 6% intraday in the current session after the defence sector firm said it has inked a MoU with PWD (Roads & Bridges), Nagaland for supply of 8 sets of double lane modular steel bridges in Nagaland.
+The stock rose over 6% intraday in the current session after the defence sector firm said it has inked a MoU with PWD (Roads & Bridges), Nagaland for supply of 8 sets of double lane modular steel bridges in Nagaland.

 Market cap of the firm stood at Rs 19,680 crore.
 On BSE, around 4.65 lakh shares changed hands amounting to a turnover of Rs 79.93 crore.